zhanghongchuang/perp-dex-tools/ADDING_EXCHANGES.md

 ## Overview

 The trading bot has been modularized to support multiple exchanges through a plugin-like architecture.
 Each exchange is implemented as a separate client that inherits from `BaseExchangeClient`.
-The bot currently supports EdgeX, Backpack, and Paradex exchanges.
+The bot currently supports EdgeX, Backpack, Paradex, and GRVT exchanges.

 ## Architecture